szad670401/HyperLPR/README.md

 ### Android: Compile the Shared Library
 - The first step is to install third-party dependencies
+- You need to prepare NDKS and configure environment variables: $ANDROID_NDK
+- Supports cross-compilation on Linux/MacOS
 ```bash
 # execute the script
 sh command/build_release_android_share.sh